 - Matroska video files (MKV): this is an open-standard video container that Orchid Alto VMS uses internally for saving video archives.
 MKV files are supported by all modern video players, including VLC and Windows Media Player starting in Windows 10.
-MKV video export is now available using iOS devices. - QuickTime video files (MOV): this is an older video format that is supported by Mac OS X and older
+MKV video export is now available using iOS devices. - QuickTime video files (MOV): this is an older video format that is supported by Mac OS X and older versions of Windows Media Player.
+Starting in version 22.3, Orchid Alto VMS can export MOV files for iOS Safari versions 13 and higher. - Dewarp: Orchid Alto VMS supports a dewarp file type that provides the Perspective view from a fisheye camera.
+This export process actually produces a ZIP file containing an

-- versions of Windows Media Player. - Dewarp: Orchid Alto VMS supports a dewarp file type that provides the Perspective view from a fisheye camera.
-This export process actually produces a ZIP file containing an HTML file (the player) and an MP4 file (the video file).
+HTML file (the player) and an MP4 file (the video file).
 This export file type is supported by Google Chrome and Mozilla Firefox.
 (The dewarp file type is only available if the dewarping feature is supported and enabled on the fisheye camera.)